Deportation Fears Prompt Immigrants To Cancel Food Stamps

 "There's so much misinformation that it's creating a lot of anxiety among all immigrants right now," says Matthew Lopas, an attorney with the National Immigration Law Center, which is trying to allay people's fears.
 "Nothing in the law has changed as of now, and there's certainly no danger at this point in using programs for which a person is eligible."

-Still, President Trump has made clear that he'd like to restrict both illegal and legal immigration.
-In an address to Congress last month, he said that the nation's current immigration system is a drain on American taxpayers and that the country should be more selective about who it lets in.
+Still, President Trump has made clear that he would like to restrict both illegal and legal immigration.
+In an address to Congress last month, he said that the nation's current immigration system is a drain on American taxpayers and that the country should be more selective about whom it lets in.

 "It's a basic principle that those seeking to enter a country ought to be able to support themselves financially.
 Yet, in America we do not enforce this rule, straining the very public resources that our poorest citizens rely upon," Trump told Congress.